Undergraduate Course Catalog 2016-2017

 Program of Study

-Students majoring in computer information systems must complete 128 credits to graduate, satisfy the University’s Discovery Program, and complete 60 credits in the major with a minimum of C- in each course and 16 credits in a self-designed concentration in an area of study that enhances learning in the CIS discipline.
+Students majoring in computer information systems must complete 128 credits to graduate, satisfy the University’s Discovery Program, and complete 61 credits in the major with a minimum of C- in each course and 16 credits in a self-designed concentration in an area of study that enhances learning in the IT discipline.
 Students must maintain an overall cumulative GPA of 2.0 or better.

-The CIS program of study requires one mathematics course from the following: MATH 420, Finite Math; MATH 424B, Calculus for Biological Sciences; or MATH 425, Calculus I. Any of these courses may be used to satisfy the Quantitative Reasoning Discovery skills requirement.
+The CIS program of study requires one mathematics course from the following: MATH 420, Finite Math; MATH 424B, Calculus for Biological Sciences; MATH 425, Calculus I; or COMP 500, Discrete Structures.
+Any of these courses, except for COMP 500, may be used to satisfy the Quantitative Reasoning Discovery requirement.

 Introductory Core (4 courses, 16 credits)